Quit Making Unhealthy Compromises

 - Always be stocked up with fruit – nothing is easier to munch on than a piece of fruit.
 Have these at home and at the office.

-- Eggs in the morning – I sound like a broken record here but if Bill would of had a nutritious breakfast, his entire day could have been different.
+- Eggs in the morning – I sound like a broken record here but if Bill would have had a nutritious breakfast, his entire day could have been different.

 - Skip the cardio – if you are pinched for time, just do resistance training.
 You will see better results and it will save you a lot of time.